martinhaunschmid/drawio-osint/README.md

 1. `osint.xml`: the complete library, ready for use in draw.io
 2. `icons_to_xml.sh`: quick and dirty script to regenerate the xml based on the icons in the `svg` folder

+# Known issues

+- the aspect ratio is off for a few of the icons

 # FontAwesome Icons in this library